emqx/emqx-docs/en_US/getting-started/config.md

 # Configuration

+This section is used to introduce the basics of EMQX configuration files, if you need to see the configuration documentation, please refer to [Configuration](../configuration/configuration.md).

 ## Introduction

 The configuration files of EMQX Broker usually have the suffix `.conf`.
 You can find these configuration files in the `etc` directory.